 If you’ve been bitten on your head, neck or torso, you don’t need to put on a pressure immobilisation bandage.

 We have a bite kit which has some excellent bandages with built in tension indicators which will inform you when you have applied enough compression.
 It also contains a small splint.
-The Adventurer Rescue Swag also contains a snake bite kit module and the outer provides you with a purpose made sling or splint.
+The Adventurer Rescue Swag also contains a snake bite kit module.

 When you’re in Australia you are more at risk of this due to the higher number of venomous snakes, but it’s definitely not the only place where this can happen.